-Vice-Chancellor Professor Glyn Davis AC has launched a second phase of the campaign, with the aim of raising $1 billion by 2021 and engaging 100,000 alumni in the process.
+In March 2016, then-Vice-Chancellor Professor Glyn Davis AC launched a second phase of the campaign, with the aim of raising $1 billion by 2021 and engaging 100,000 alumni in the process.

 It will be the largest-ever fundraising commitment for an Australian public institution, and the largest public university philanthropic campaign ever conducted in the Asia-Pacific.

-Professor Davis says the University has been overwhelmed by the generosity of its donors.
+The Vice-Chancellor, Professor Duncan Maskell, says the University has been overwhelmed by the generosity of its donors.